• Skip to primary navigation

 Why not spend all your Airbnb income?
 Well, put simply, earning that extra income means more tax to pay at the end of the year.
 It is important to save some of what you earn through Airbnb so you can pay the ATO at tax time.

-Airbnb and taxes – how much will you pay?
+Airbnb taxes – how much will you pay?

-In the first year when you top-up your income with untaxed earnings from Airbnb and other types of ‘side businesses’, you might need to save as much as 30 or 40 per cent of your new earnings for tax!
-The amount depends on the total income you earn and the amount of tax deducted from your other income sources.
-Your tax agent can help you predict the right amount you should save for the “tax man.”
+In the first year when you top-up your income with untaxed earnings from Airbnb and other types of ‘side businesses’, you might need to put aside as much as 30 or 40 per cent of your Airbnb earnings for tax!
+The actual amount depends on the total income you earn though, and the amount of tax deducted from your other income sources.
+Your tax agent can help you predict the right amount you should save for your Airbnb taxes.

 Airbnb tax deductions and Airbnb tax expenses are important for hosts to consider